On the $\alpha$-lazy version of Markov chains in estimation and testing problems

 \subsection{The sample complexity of some extended solutions}

 The bounds given in this section are for the simulated $\alpha$-lazy Markov chain.
-The observations made in Remark \ref{rem; 121} may be used to calculate the actual sample size of the original Markov chain.
+The observations made in Remark \ref{rem; 121} may be used to calculate the actual sample size from the original Markov chain.

 \begin{lemma}[Example \ref{ex; 722}(a)] Let $M\in\Mirr, \eps, \delta\in(0,1)$ and $\mu\in\Delta_d$.
 Then there exist a universal constant $c$ and an estimator $\hat{\theta}$ for $\pi_\star(M)$ such that if then, upon receiving a sequence $(X_1, \ldots,X_m)\sim(M,\mu)$, it holds with probability at least $1-\delta$. \end{lemma}